Skip to main content

 What is Family Mediation?

-Family mediation is a voluntary and confidential process in which individuals engage in constructive negotiations facilitated by a registered domestic mediator to amicably resolve their disagreements within the Indiana Alternative Dispute Resolution (ADR) rules.
+Family mediation is a voluntary and confidential process in which individuals engage in constructive negotiations facilitated by a Registered Domestic Mediator to help families resolve disputes related to separation, divorce, child custody, parenting time, and other family matters.
 It allows both parties to work together to create a legal, binding agreement rather than receiving a court-ordered decision.

 How Does Family Mediation Work?